Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/8 - Migrations/README.md

 Outputs
 ----------
-In checkpoint 2,3 and simulation project, make use of migrations.
+After attaining this skill, and as a demonstration of it, I should be able to create a Laravel application that makes use of migrations.

 ----------